Biodiversity

 Acquisition of Biodiversity Certification

 The Group actively seeks to acquire biodiversity certification for new construction and owned buildings, such as ABINC certification (certification registered by the Association for Business Innovation in harmony with Nature and Community)*1, JHEP (Japan Habitat Evaluation and Certification Program)*2, and SEGES (Social and Environmental Green Evaluation System series)*3, which assess and certify apartment buildings, office buildings and other structures regarding efforts to create biodiversity-friendly green areas.
-For PROUD Kokubunji, which was the Group’s first ABINC certification acquired for condominiums, we surveyed the green areas on the site and worked to preserve and restore them as the Musashino Forest in accordance with the ABINC certification standards.
+Last fiscal year, we obtained ABINC certification for eight properties, and have been actively contributing to the creation of green spaces that take biodiversity into consideration.
+At PROUD City Tokorozawa, we have implemented a planting plan that is rooted in the local community and a bird bath that uses rainwater in the rain garden.
+At PROUD City Kunitachi, we have implemented a lush planting plan that incorporates the ecosystem of a mixed forest and ensures the existing trees are preserved through transplantation for future generations.
+We will continue to striving to develop real estate that is in harmony with nature.

 -